TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm_now.md

 summary: That which we are brainstorming at the moment.
 ---

+- Camera is moving strangely in slow motion

+- Nice autodirector facility
+	- Minimize the time we have to spend on editing the footage
+	- Highlights of each 10 second durations preceding ends of rounds
+		- for compact duel of honor recordings
+	- Smooth slow-motion seconds setting in gui
+		- augs::maybe

+- Spectator inputs don't work
+	- and make it navigable without closing the demoui

 - Add spectated player's avatar to spectator overlay

 - next/prev round and death